NetLab-ECO-UFRJ/itd_quarto/README.md

 ## Para fazer

-- The data/{year}/global folder should have a subfolder for each platform.

 - Review the taxonomy of question and answers YAML files.

 - Review scripts that calculate the score